Suicidal ideation: Life events

 Life events are strong predictors of increased risk for suicidal ideation.
 Furthermore, life events can also lead to or be comorbid with the previously listed psychiatric disorders and predict suicidal ideation through those means.
 Life events that adults and children face can be dissimilar, and for this reason, the list of events that increase risk can vary in adults and children.
 The life events that have been shown to increase risk most significantly are:

+Recent sociological work has increasingly emphasised meaning, culture, and meso-level mechanisms in explanations of suicide.